bdoneq7/bdoneq7/README.md

 # Greetings Fellow Web Developers!

 My name is Brian Done and I'm a Full Stack Web Developer coding student at the University of Central Florida.<br/> You can also find me on <a href="https://www.linkedin.com/in/brian-done-9080b026/">Linkedin.</a>

-## &#x270d; Interests and Hobbies
+## Interests and Hobbies

 - RPG Games
 - Astronomy

-## 🔧 Technologies
-- HTML5
-- CSS3
-- Javascript
-- Responsive Design

 ## &#x1f4c8; GitHub Stats